Tumbang preso

-Tumbang preso ("knock down the prisoner"), also known as tumba lata ("knock down the can") or bato lata ("hit the can [with a stone]"), is a Filipino traditional children's game.
+Tumbang preso ("knock down the prisoner"), also known as tumbang lata ("knock down the can") or bato lata ("hit the can [with a stone]"), is a Filipino traditional children's game.
 The game involves throwing a slipper at a can or bottle, which one player - the tayà - attempts to guard.
-The game is usually played in backyards, parks, or in streets when there is little traffic in an area.
+The game is usually played in backyards, parks, or streets when there is little traffic in an area.

 Description

-The equipment needed is an empty soda can or any kind of can or bottle, and a slipper for each player.
+The equipment needs an empty soda can or any kind of can or bottle, and a slipper for each player.
 To make the game enjoyable and exciting, there should be no more than nine players.
 One player or the tayà (the "It") guards the can.
 The objective is for the players to hit and knock down the can with the slipper, and for the tayà to put back the can inside a small circle a few meters away from the toe-line.
 When a player is tagged while recovering their slippers, they become the tayà.